kashishpal4/Falcon-Models-Business-Analysis-Project/README.md

 - **Spain ranks 2nd globally** at $1.06M with no local office, outperforming UK and Japan which both have dedicated offices
-- **Motorcycles** deliver the highest profit margin (40.7%) but represent only 11.7% of sales — the most underutilised line in the portfolio
+- **Motorcycles** deliver the highest profit margin (40.7%) but represent only 11.7% of sales.
-- **November averages $983K** — Q4 alone contributes 38.4%
+- **November averages $983K**-Q4 alone contributes 38.4%
   of annual revenue creating heavy seasonal dependence

 ---